Sereno1710/feup-lbaw/er.md

 SoundSello is being developed by a small group of students as a product targeted to those who want to buy or sell musical instruments.

 The main goal of the project is to develop a web-based auctioning system for musical instruments with the purpose of assisting those in search of them.
-This tool can only be used by anyone above 18 or accompanied by an adult.
+This tool can only be used by anyone above 18.
 To begin bidding or selling, users will need to create an account and log in.
-The system will be managed by system managers who will handle auctions and account-related issues.
+To sell an instrument, the user has to send the product to our headquarters so we can evaluate the veracity of the product.The system will be managed by system managers who will handle auctions and account-related issues.

-Users will be divided into several groups, including the aforementioned system managers group, who will have the ability to manage auctions, such as editing a category of an ongoing auction or canceling an auction, as well as managing the search filter categories.
-Registered users, depending on their actions in the system, may be bidders, with the possibility of rating the seller or viewing their bidding history, or sellers, who are users that are currently  selling instruments, can edit their own auction, manage its status and cancel it in case there have been no bids.
+Users will be divided into several groups, visitors, authenticated users, system managers as mentioned before and administrators.

+Visitors are unregistered users with minimal access to the site features being only able to see active auctions and profiles, aswell as FAQ, About Us and contacts.
+After they log in/sign in they become authenticated users.

+Authenticated users are able to sell or bid on products and if so, they become either a bidder or seller.

-A user is considered a bidder when a bid has been submited and a seller when the user creates an auction.
-A user is able to be both bid and seller if he performs both acts.
+A bidder is a user whose bids has been submited and a seller when the user submit an auction.
+They are both able to see the bidding history of that specific auction/auctions.

+Bidders can rate sellers and receive notifications about an auction in which they are bidding.

+Sellers can cancel auctions(if the requirements are met) aswell as receive notifications about who won their auction.

+System managers are users who were promoted by an administrator and are capable of approving auctions, aswell as managing them.
+They can also ban/unban users.

 Administrator is another group of users, who can manage user accounts and have control of the whole system.